Let’s try a little game of word association. I’ll say a word; you say the first thing that comes to your mind.

 - Remember that people work in all different ways.
 Get to know your staff and provide opportunities for them to learn more about each other.

 There is not one way to innovate.
 Some people thrive in a group brainstorming session.
 Others need a little more time to process.
 Having engaged employees invites the best thinking!
+This is great in making sure that you have the best employees at your business!
+You might also find that using mentoring programmes like this Together platform is a great way to help build up your employee’s confidence and make sure that they stay and help your business.

 - Build a team that is open to innovation.